wijnen/supernovel/README.md

   - Sandbox allows players to create their own games.

 # Requirements
-To install lesverhaal, you need a computer that runs GNU/Linux.
+To install Supernovel, you need a computer that runs GNU/Linux.
 The system is web based, which means that the players only need a web browser and there are no limitations on their platform.